 - individual participant data;

-3. For reviews that are destined for press release or fast track, the MSU will provide methods peer review.
+3. For reviews that are high priority or controversial, the MSU will provide methods peer review.

-The MSU does not currently cover diagnostic test accuracy (DTA) reviews or prognosis reviews due to the existence of the DTA and prognosis editorial groups.
+The MSU does not currently cover diagnostic test accuracy (DTA) reviews due to the existence of the DTA editorial group.
 However, this does not mean that the MSU will not look at them if requested.